connectrpc/connect-python/docs/index.md

 masochistic.

-Install the compiler (eg `pip install connect-python[compiler]`), and it can be referenced as `protoc-gen-connect_python`.
+Install the compiler (eg `pip install connect-python[compiler]`), and it can be referenced as `protoc-gen-connect-python`.

 A reasonable `buf.gen.yaml`:
 ```yaml